rherrmann/eclipse-extras/CONTRIBUTING.md

 Now you are ready to hack the sources.
-If you whish to verify the setup, you can run the test suite.
+If you wish to verify the setup, you can run the test suite.
 The launch configuration to run all tests is called _All Tests_

 Extras for Eclipse uses Maven/Tycho to build, the [master pom](https://github.com/rherrmann/eclipse-extras/blob/master/pom.xml) file can be found at the root of the repository.